 As a College we are particularly proud of our outstanding support services, which fully compliment the academic support provided by tutors to provide a wraparound to meet the individual needs of everyone.

 SEND – If your young person has any learning difficulties or disabilities our SENDCOs will work with their personal tutor to agree a support strategy, which will be reviewed termly.
 If you would like to contact a member of the team at the College to discuss learning support, please email [email protected]

-Positive Intervention Team – Our PI team are available to support students with their pastoral needs.
+Safeguarding & Wellbeing Team – Our Safeguarding & Wellbeing Team are available to support students with their pastoral needs.
 They are highly trained and experienced at supporting young people to cope with issues that may affect their emotional and mental health and wellbeing.
-Students can refer themselves by visiting the PI office opposite the Helpzone on level 3.
+Students can refer themselves by visiting the Safeguarding & Wellbeing office opposite the Helpzone on level 3.

 Careers and Employability Centre – Offering a free recruitment service for local employers, promoting part time and seasonal vacancies.
 The team also offer practical advice on CV writing, self-promotion, making applications, interview techniques and self-employment.
 This service operates both through a physical space, in the Street and an online platform.
 If you are a local employer who has work experience opportunities, please contact us directly [email protected]